The Legend of Zelda (video game): Development

 With The Legend of Zelda, Miyamoto wanted to flesh out the idea of a game "world" even further, giving players a "miniature garden that they can put inside their drawer".
 He drew his inspiration from his experiences as a boy around Kyoto, where he explored nearby fields, woods, and caves, always trying through Zelda games to impart players some sense of that limitless wonder he felt through unknown exploration.
 According to Miyamoto: "When I was a child, I went hiking and found a lake.
 It was quite a surprise for me to stumble upon it.
-When I traveled around the country without a map, trying to find my way, stumbling on amazing things as I went, I realized how it felt to go on an adventure like this".
+When I traveled around the country without a map, trying to find my way, stumbling on amazing things as I went, I realized how it felt to go on an adventure like this."
 The memory of being lost amid the maze of sliding doors in his family's home in Sonobe was recreated in Zelda's labyrinthian dungeons.
-Tezuka wrote the setting to be a fairytale adventure, taking inspiration from fantasy books such as J. R. R. Tolkien's The Lord of the Rings.
+Miyamoto was also influenced by The Black Onyx and Ultima, saying that he found the character's process of gaining strength to be fun.
+Tezuka finalized the designs for each "level" of dungeons and handed them all to Nakago in December 1985 so he could closely replicate them in the actual game.
+Nakago ended up using only half of all the dungeon pieces while copying the whole map.
+Miyamoto said it was good enough, and the team decided to use half of the left-over memory to create the Second Quest.
+Tezuka also wrote the setting to be a fairytale adventure, taking inspiration from fantasy books such as J. R. R. Tolkien's The Lord of the Rings.

-The hero "Link" was so named in part to connect players inserted into this world with their interactive role, as something of a blank slate represent and not their individuality or methods.
-Designed by Miyamoto as a coming of age motif to identify with, journeying as an ordinary boy strengthened by trials to triumph over great challenges and rise to meet evil.
-The name of the titular princess came from Zelda Fitzgerald.
-Miyamoto explained that "Zelda was the wife of famous novelist F. Scott Fitzgerald.
-She was a famous and beautiful woman from all accounts, and I liked the sound of her name.
-So I took the liberty of using [it] for the very first title".
-Early Zelda concepts involved technological elements, with microchips for the Triforce made of electronic circuits and a time-travelling protagonist, another factor of their name relating to the idea of a computer hyper-"link".
-While the final game and subsequent games in the series follow a more traditional medieval sword and sorcery setting, later entries have incorporated some technology based concepts.